aws-samples/shopfloor-connectivity/docs/adapters/sql.md

 ---
 ### DbServers
-Database servers configured for this adapter.
-The sql source using the adapter must refer to one of these servers with the AdapterDbServer attribute.
+The DbServers property defines a collection of database server configurations that can be used by SQL sources in the adapter.
+Each source must reference one of these predefined server configurations using its [AdapterDbServer](#adapterdbserver) attribute, allowing for centralized configuration of database connection settings and reuse across multiple sources.

 **Type**: Map[String,[DbServerConfiguration](#dbserverconfiguration)]